 - More expensive than standard barbell

-Because of the shape, hex bars are a lot harder to make.
+Hex bars make for a difficult selection of weightlifting bar types because their shape is harder to make.
 So, don’t expect to find a cheap hex bar that can actually hold some weight and won’t start rusting quickly.
 Pay attention to the lengths of the barbell when buying because there is a lot of variances.

 4. EZ Curl Bar